hslyu/HangulDB-Image/README.md

 # Samples

 Each image has different width and height.
-For the consistency, I intentionally preserve the original data property.
+For the consistency with the original, I intentionally preserve the property.
 ## b0a1
 ![b0a1/1.jpg](https://github.com/hslyu/HAN/blob/main/HanDB_test/b0a1/1.jpg)
 ![b0a1/2.jpg](https://github.com/hslyu/HAN/blob/main/HanDB_test/b0a1/2.jpg)